Contraband in Correctional Facility

 Texas Criminal Law

 Have you been charged with Contraband in Correctional Facility?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

 Contraband also includes items that would not ordinarily be contraband but have been modified to be used in a manner that would make them contraband.

-Contraband in Correctional Facility is classified in the Texas Penal Code under Title 8 “Offenses Against Public Administration”, Chapter 38 “Obstructing Governmental Operation.”
+The Penal Code classifies the Texas Contraband in Correctional Facility law under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”
+Learn more about the Texas offense of Contraband in Correctional Facility below.

 What is the current Texas law about Contraband in Correctional Facility?